TSGA Is excited to announce a new research project that will change the future of healthcare for girls and women with Turner syndrome.

 Initially, six established Turner Syndrome Clinics will begin recruiting patients.
 To participate, families and patients will sign consent forms, either in person or remotely.
 Consent will allow each Clinic site to enter the data that has already been collected in the patient chart.
 Examples of this data include type of TS karyotype, age of diagnosis, growth and growth hormone history, changes in height and weight, thyroid health, cardiac or kidney defects, blood pressure readings, medications, and much more.
 Once your patient data is entered, it will help to build a nationwide source of TS data.
 There may also be opportunities to contribute either blood or saliva to a biobank.

-Current and past patients of these Turner Syndrome Clinics may be eligible to participate:
+Current and past patients of these Turner Syndrome Clinics can enroll in this research today:

 - Children’s Hospital Colorado